 Most popular spring destinations: Overview

-Himachal Pradesh – With the snow starting to melt by March, the peak tourist season will last until October.
-Skiing continues in the hill station of Kufri until April, while Dalhousie, Shimla and Manali are other top places of visit.
-Featuring a fairyland landscape, Dharamshala and Spiti valley also invites Buddhist pilgrims during this time.
+With the snow starting to melt by March, the peak tourist season will last until October.
+Skiing continues in the hill station of Kufri until April, while Dalhousie, Shimla, and Manali are other top places to visit.
+Featuring a fairyland landscape, Dharamshala and Spiti valley also invite Buddhist pilgrims during this time.
 River rafting is an important sport in Beas and Ravi as the ice begins to melt.

-Ladakh – A paradise for adventure lovers and Buddhist pilgrims, Ladakh shines bright in spring.
+A paradise for adventure lovers and Buddhist pilgrims, Ladakh shines bright in spring.
 It is no more a cold desert instead spring expeditions here will be a memorable experience.
-The hot spots are Markha Valley, Apricot Valley and Zanskar Valley trek.
+The hot spots are Markha Valley, Apricot Valley, and Zanskar Valley trek.

-Valley of Flowers – Located high in the Himalayas, Valley of Flowers is an exotic destination for spring travel in Uttaranchal.
+Located high in the Himalayas, the Valley of Flowers is an exotic destination for spring travel in Uttaranchal.
 With a height of 3,600 meters, the place is an acclaimed picnic spot with the advent of summer.
 There are at least 500 species of flowers blooming on the valley slopes from March-June.
 The Himalayan blue poppy is the show stealer.
-You can also see daisy, calendula and orchids.
+You can also see daisy, calendula, and orchids.
 This 10 km long valley remains a grand spot until the end of August.

-Goa beaches – A popular spring destination for beach lovers in western India, Goa is pleasant and tranquil especially in the southern region.
-Goa Carnival is also in swing in the spring months.
+A popular spring destination for beach lovers in western India, Goa is pleasant and tranquil especially in the southern region.
+Goa Carnival is also in a swing in the spring months.
 You cannot miss being here!